wetadigital/physlight/docs/tex/README.md

 ## Super Quick guide

-If you have a working setup of LaTeX, and pygments installed, you need to add these fonts:
+If you have a (recent, 2023+) working setup of LaTeX, and pygments installed, you need to add these fonts:
  - Courier Prime,
  - Charmonman,